-Click here to access our E-Safety Policy
+Click here to access our Online Safety Policy

 Click on the addresses to link directly to the site

-'Internet Matters' E-Safety App
+'Internet Matters' Online Safety App

 Below is a link to the 'Internet Matters' website where parents can download an interactive app which is great to play with children 8-10 years old.
 The app is based on a two player game with questions and scenarios to discuss with children.
-It gives parents the opportunity to pause for discussion about a variety of E-Safety areas.
+It gives parents the opportunity to pause for discussion about a variety of online safety areas.

 There are two documents relating specifically to students.
 The THINK THEN CLICK poster has been displayed prominently in all areas where children access the internet, and should you decide to place one near your home PC, this will support the school's practice very effectively.

 The "12 Rules for Responsible Use" is the student AUP, and forms the basis of our on-line safety teaching.
 Again, you will be strongly re-inforcing the online safety message if you adopt these rules at home.

 The two PDF files are the Byron Review, which is currently the Government's core research document on online safety, and the condensed children's version.
 Our Online Safety policy and training is based heavily on the findings of these documents.